smourier/DirectNAot/README.md

 # DirectN Aot
 This is an AOT-friendly version of [DirectN](https://github.com/smourier/DirectN).
-Only for x64 targets (doesn't mean it won't work for x86 targets, but it may not work for ambiguous types) .
-Only for .NET Core 8 and beyond.
+Aimed at x64 targets (doesn't mean it won't work for x86 targets, but it may not work for ambiguous types) .
+Only for .NET Core 8 and beyond, it won't work under .NET 8 or with .NET Framework.

 This is a work in progress although it's been stabilizing lately.
 If you want to discuss how, where, why, just create an issue.